Zechariah 13 – The Nation Purified

 c.
 Every prophet will be ashamed of his vision when he prophesies: Those who had been false messengers of God would be ashamed of their message.
 They will put away the clothing of the prophets (a robe of coarse hair) and earn an honest living.

 i.
 “Those who posed as prophets will so fear exposure that they will deny ever having made such a claim.”
 (Baldwin)

 ii.
-This does not say that true prophecy will cease; but only those who deceive have spoken lies in the name of the LORD.
+This does not say that true prophets will be silent but only those who deceive and have spoken lies in the name of the LORD.

 d.
 Those with which I was wounded in the house of my friends: The man accused of being a false prophet insists the scars on his body are not the self-inflicted wounds often associated with false prophets, but merely the result of a brawl in his friend’s house.

 i.
 The unlikely, ironic explanation shows just how desperately people will avoid being identified with false prophets in this coming day Zechariah speaks of.

 ii.
 It wasn’t unusual for false prophets to wound or mutilate themselves in the service of idols (1 Kings 18:28, Jeremiah 48:37).

 e.
 I was wounded in the house of my friends: Some take this as another Messianic prophecy in Zechariah, because Jesus was clearly wounded by those who should have been His friends.
 Nevertheless, the context and the original Hebrew argue against this referring to Jesus and His wounds.